 If you plan to make a large number of books, consider a self-publisher such as HeritageCookbook.com.

 Keep in mind the goal of your project.
 Is it a gift for a recent grad or family member?
 You might consider a space for note-taking.
-Is your book honoring the dishes of a specific ancestor?
+Is your book honoring a specific ancestor?
 Consider including a short biography page at the beginning of you book.

 Here are other elements to consider: